 Design and creativity are the engine of innovation and they represent a strategic level for the business development.
 Torino and Piemonte boast in fact a long and successful story of design-driven innovation.

-Facts and numbers about design and creative industries sector in Piemonte
+Facts and figures about design and the creative industry sector in Piemonte

 - About 2,650 companies and design studios